 I tried replacing the leather cording.
 My skills with a glue gun proved insufficient for the task.

 The zipper came loose.
 A leather craftsman said the leather was too worn to sew a new one.
 The only purpose the bag now serves is as a display item.
-Look, dont touch.
+Look, don’t touch.

 A final note when it comes to buying used shoes is that toe fungus and athlete's foot are contagious.

 In summary, really cheap designer clothes and high-quality fashion bargain may be found at charity stores, resale shops, online consignment stores, traditional consignment shops, and even ebay auctions.
-Find readers' tips by scrolling to the bottom of this page with more suggestions about how to look like a million bucks without spending a fortune.

 Take your time when looking.
 Carefully inspect the item.
 Do not expect to accomplish all your basic-wardrobe-planning this way.